 Corazón is an inactive eroded volcano located about 30 km southwest of Quito in the Andean western slopes.
 Its elevation is 4,790m.

 As it is an easy hiking adventure, the Corazón volcano is perfect for acclimatization.
-You can as well enjoy the beautiful landscapes of Cotopaxi and the neighboring mountains.
-The straight hiking route doesn’t require rock equipment or experience.
+You can also enjoy the beautiful landscapes of Cotopaxi and the neighboring mountains here.
+The straight hiking route doesn’t require rock equipment or previous experience.

 Cotopaxi is an active volcano about 50km south of Quito.
 Its elevation is 5,897m and it last erupted in August 2015.